pknandi/pknandi/README.md

 ### Things you should know

-- 🔭 <b>Currently working on:</b> IoT, Deep Learning and Computer Vision
+- 🔭 <b>Currently working on:</b> IoT, Deep Learning and Computer Vision (CV)
 - 🌱 <b>Getting better at:</b> Python, Machine Learning (ML), Deep Learning(DL), Networking, Research methodology
-- 🤔 <b>Exploring:</b> How to leverage AI and ML techniques in IoT and ubiquitous networks to make them more robust and secured.
+- 🤔 <b>Exploring:</b> Ways to leverage AI and ML techniques in IoT and ubiquitous networks to enhance robustness and security
-- ⚗️ <b>Experimenting on:</b> Improving my knowledge on math.
-Also learning various frameworks and algorithms of DL and Computer Vision.
+- ⚗️ <b>Experimenting on:</b> Deepening my math knowledge, as well as learning various frameworks and algorithms in DL and vision
-- 💬 <b>Ask me about:</b> Introduction to undergrad thesis work and how to approach a research problem.
-And One Piece too. 😄
+- 💬 <b>Ask me about:</b> Approaching thesis work, tackling research problems, various DL and CV algorithms and models—and One Piece too!😄
 - 📫 <b>Reach me here:</b> Mail me anytime at  <a href="mailto:pknandi130@gmail.com" target="_blank"> pknandi130@gmail.com</a>

 ### My Stacks